Yashas-Kantharaj/PicStack/README.md

 Function:

-    Decorator token_requrired that takes a JWT token from the saved cookies and returns the corresponding user if the token is valid and has not expired. password_hash encodes and hashes the password provied by the user. password_check checks the hashed password from the database with the password provied by the user while login.
+    Decorator token_requrired takes a JWT token from the saved cookies and returns the corresponding user if the token is valid and has not expired. password_hash encodes and hashes the password provided by the user. password_check checks the hashed password from the database with the password provided by the user while login.